How To Write Winning Listicles That People Will Actually Read

 Listicle Examples

-• The 10 Most Common Causes of Hair Loss by Maryann Mikhail is an example of a basic listicle containing an introduction, key points, and a conclusion.
+Example of a basic listicle containing an introduction, key points, and a conclusion.
 Each list has around three or four paragraphs to make sure each is covered thoroughly.

 How Should You Plan And Write A Listicle?

-Writing successful listicles is a lot easier than you might think.
-We'll take you through our step by step guide for planning and writing a listicle, as well as provide tips for producing high quality content throughout:
+We'll take you through our step-by-step guide for planning and writing a listicle, as well as provide tips for producing high-quality content throughout:

 Have Your Topic Ready To Go